 If you find the homework inappropriate for your child, if they lack interest, if it becomes a battle or if you are concerned that homework is given inconsistently, please talk with your child's teacher in the first instance.

-If you still have concerns, please talk with Mrs Wilding or Mr Gawne.
+If you still have concerns, please talk with Mr Gawne or Mrs Wilding.